toregua/craftscriptions/README.md

-# Bellscriptions
+# Craftcriptions

-A minter and protocol for inscriptions on Bells.
+A minter and protocol for inscriptions on Craftcoin.

 ## Setup